UPES M.Tech Admissions 2026

 Frequently Asked Questions (FAQs)

-Yes, the GATE 2026 exam pattern for civil engineering is available on the official website.
+Yes, the GATE 2026 exam pattern for civil engineering has been released online.

-The GATE 2026 CE exam will include a total of 65 questions.
+The GATE 2026 CE exam includes a total of 65 questions.
 In, the general aptitude section will have 10 questions, for engineering mathematics, 10 questions, and the remaining 45 questions related to the core subject which is civil engineering.

 Yes, there will be a negative marking in MCQ questions and not for MSQs, NATs in GATE 2026 exam.
 For 1 marks questions, 1/3 mark will be deducted and for 2 marks questions, 2/3 mark will be deducted.